r2devops/hub/docs/create-update-job.md

 expose results to users.

 !!! info
-    In the case of a test report, you need to use `when: always` option under `artifacts` if you want to expose result even if job fails.
+    * In the case of a test report, you need to use `when: always` option under `artifacts` if you want to expose result even if job fails.
+    * You can combine both a build result and a test report by using both `artifacts:paths` and `artifacts:reports`

 Artifact can be configured at different level of integration in Gitlab
 interface: